All Articles

 Promises, Promises by Neil Simon, Burt Bacharach and Hal David (US/UK)

-(Full-Length Musical, Dramatic Comedy / 2w, 3m)
+(Full-Length Musical, Dramatic Comedy / 2w, 3m plus ensemble)

 In New York City in the 1960s, an ambitious accountant named Chuck Baxter lends out his apartment to his supervisors, who need a discreet place for illicit afternoon rendezvous.
 Miserable and exploited, Chuck finds a beacon of hope in coworker Fran, who is trapped in a romantic predicament of her own.

 Adapted from Billy Wilder’s five-time 1961 Oscar-winning film The Apartment, headlined by Jack Lemmon and Shirley MacLaine, Promises, Promises opened on Broadway in 1968, starring Jerry Orbach and Jill O’Hara as the romantic leads.
 The groovy Bacharach/David score includes the hits “Whoever You Are” and “I’ll Never Fall in Love Again.”
-It was revived on Broadway in 2010 with cheered turns by Sean Hayes and Kristin Chenoweth.
+It was revived on Broadway in 2010 with celebrated turns by Sean Hayes and Kristin Chenoweth.

 BEST PICTURE 1965: The Sound of Music